prnawa/promisem/README.md

 GUI developers are familiar with the phrase "don't block the UI thread."
 In JavaScript, everything executes in a single thread.
 If you block that thread, your application grinds to a halt.
 Animations freeze, keystrokes and clicks are ignored, it’s unlikely you’ll even be able to scroll.
 Promises are a popular approach to dealing with the wait for long-running tasks to complete.

 A promise represents a value.
 That value may or may not be available when you receive a promise.
 Instead of directly asking a promise what its value is, or even asking if the value is available yet, you can ask to be notified once the value becomes available.
 The act of a promise obtaining its value is known as fulfillment.
-Once a promise is fulfilled, the promise's value never changes; it always represents that value.
+Once a promise is fulfilled, the promise's value never changes; it always represents that value [1](http://know.cujojs.com/tutorials/promises/consuming-promises).